txyon/MoNE_Portfolio/README.md

 ```

 ### Current working files
-In an effert to further impove efficency, the v2 code was modified to to save data straight from the camera in a RAW format.
-By exporting the data in this way negates the need to process the data (parsing) from raw into readable events.
-This allowed an additional 4 recordings prior to the timeout error.
-Another benifit of this change is that it further simplified the script by removing the need to process the event data straight away.
-The removal of the csv conversion functions reduced the lines of code by approximatly 30 and saved hours of post processing unwanted data.
+To further improve efficiency, the v2 code was modified to save data straight from the camera in a RAW format.
+Exporting the data in this way negates the need to process the data (parsing) from raw into readable events.
+This improvement allowed an additional four recordings prior to the timeout error.
+Another benefit of this change is that it further simplifies the script by removing the need to process the event data immediately.
+Removing the CSV conversion functions reduced the lines of code by approximately 30 and saved hours of post-processing unwanted data.

-The final code can be broken into 2 sections.
-The first is the setup phase which is used to perform single use tasks that do not need to be iterated over each time.
-Such tasks are establishing connections and loading defualt values to the camera and the CNC controller, Homing the camera carrige and setting initial flag states.
-The excption to the booklean flags are the variables checki and checkii which are strings used as comparators for determining the position of the carrige by requesting the location status through GRBL.
+The final code can be broken into two sections.
+The first is the setup phase, which performs single-use tasks that do not need to be iterated each time.
+Such tasks are establishing connections and loading default values to the camera and the CNC controller, Homing the camera carriage and setting initial flag states.
+The exception to the boolean flags is the variables checki and checkii, which are strings used as comparators for determining the position of the carriage by requesting the location status through GRBL.

-The second section of the script is the state machine consisting of 7 elements that could be occuring in the process:
+The second section of the script is the state machine consisting of 7 elements that could be occurring in the process:
 1. Recording
 2. Save
 3. Checki and has moved (at end position)